 Military members and their families move on average every three years.
-Services are required by law to provide relocations support and services at all installations, to increase resilience and retention, and to help make moving less stressful.
+Services are required by law to provide relocation support and services at all installations, to increase resilience and retention, and to help make moving less stressful.
 The following are designed to ease the transition to a new duty station.

 Take a PCS Workshop(s):